ansonnn07/object-detection/README.md

 **Third Series** <br>
 [![third-series-coins](images/syiling_3.gif)](https://www.bnm.gov.my/-/third-series-of-malaysian-coins)

-You may download the preprocessed dataset from the [Google Drive here](https://drive.google.com/drive/folders/10A2zMJNMYdniiNGWiM7E1BWH-GdsXJ5v?usp=sharing).
-But you should try to prepare your own dataset (refer to the `Image Collection.ipynb` notebook) if you wish to learn the entire process.

 ## Package Installation
 NOTE: For this project, it is assumed that you have already installed Anaconda in your machine.
 The installation for this TFOD API is based on the [docs here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html).